kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/24 - Maghaven VIII (10-05-25).md

 	- Perse asked Rem to check in on the ladies, he ripped the arm out of the bracer and chucked it.
 	- Perse boiled the bracer and Agnes's head down to the skull, saving some meat sludge for the animals.
 Lewis and I stayed up, we identified the bracer.
 1 level of exhaustion but without the reduced speed effect, just does the other stuff.
 	- I busted out the tome, tried to dispel the lock and chain.
 I felt like the key to the lock was a specific spell, requires Knock specifically.
 Could dispel it possibly but need higher than a 15.
 	- Lewis asked about my son, was gentle, I told him he was taken from me and then at some point died.
 Said the LG told me what I wanted to know.
-He said he could try to speak to her during this temple.
+He said he could try to speak to St Imelda during this temple.
+I told Lewis I wanted to know what sort of life he lived.
+He asked for my son's name.
+Zagreus.
+		- I told Lewis I was concerned about his quick attachments, he never had anyone else.
+He was quiet and tended to his work.
+His only friend was the hammer and iron.